Abhixnav0x1x/Converto/README.md

   --ocr-lang STR           Tesseract language(s), e.g., 'eng', 'eng+hin'.
   --tesseract-path PATH    Full path to tesseract executable if not in PATH
                            (e.g., C:\\Program Files\\Tesseract-OCR\\tesseract.exe).
+  -w, --workers INT        Number of parallel workers to use.
+Pages are split
+                           across workers and results concatenated in order.
 ```

 Output rules: